 Read full review of Tetra Whisper PF10 Power Filter

-Let’s take a time out from all these powerful filters with strong water flows.
+Let’s take a time out from all these power filters with strong water flows.
 Some betta fish just want a nice placid tank of water.
 Since we’re all agreed that going commando with no filter isn’t optimal, what can you do?
 One option is to just go with the sponge filter and the Xinyou XY-2831 in particular.

-You can use a small air stone for this so that you can have a suction system that won’t cause your betta any stress at all.
+You can use a small air stone for this so that you can have a suction system that won’t cause your betta fish any stress at all.
 You won’t have to use a pressurized pump and as a result you and your betta can enjoy the gentler water flow.

 This is actually very cheap, and it doesn’t require a lot of maintenance.
 It often works as a secondary filter working in conjunction with other filters.
 It’s extremely effective, and quiet too.

 This is rated for up to 10 gallons, but it certainly can be used for smaller tanks.
 The flow rate is certainly gentler at just 80 gph, though the use of baffles won’t hurt either.
-It does help that your purchase also comes with a spray bar, so that the water flow output rate can be reduced even further to minimize the stress for your betta.
+It does help that your purchase also comes with a spray bar, so that the water flow output rate can be reduced even further to minimize the stress for your betta fish.

 This comes with the mechanical filter sponge that traps particles, along with the bio ceramic media that hosts your beneficial bacteria.
 You can rinse both the sponge and the ceramic media once a month.
 This also uses activated carbon to deal with discoloration and bad smells in the water, and you can replace this once a month as well.